oyejide-board/alx-low_level_programming/README.md

-# alx-low_level_programming
-c programming
-its all about this sha
+the first c files sha